 - Long-Term Memory: Some, but not all, of the information from your working memory will then be transferred to your long-term memory.
 This process is called encoding.
 It seems that the long-term memory is essentially limitless-there are no limits to the number of things it can store or how long it can store them.
 Information in the long-term memory is “packed away” in structures called schemas.
 Once information is in the long-term memory, it can later be retrieved when needed.
 At that point, it returns from the long-term memory to the working memory.

 Working Memory-The Bottleneck In Our Memory System

 So working memory is the “bottleneck” in our learning process.
 It can’t hold a lot of information, and it can only hold that information for a short period of time.
 It’s easy to overwhelm the working memory–give it too much information, and the working memory simply loses some of it.
 It’s just gone.
+This is known as cognitive overload.
 And if you overwhelm the working memory, that information has no chance to make it into the long-term memory and later be retrieved and used.

 And that, my friend, is where chunking comes in.
 We chunk training material because we know how the human brain processes information during training and we don’t want to overload the working memory.
 Chunking is intended to avoid overwhelming the working memory.
 It also plays a role in helping to encode the schemas in the long-term memory.

 A simple definition of chunking is that it’s taking information and breaking it down into small little pieces.
 But it’s also important to remember that you’ll then arrange those little chunks into some organized training sequence for your learner.

 So, you can think of chunking as a two-stage process in which the person designing training materials:

 - Breaks the information down into small little bits that can be processed by the working memory

 - Organizes those bits in some form of logical manner that make it easier for the trainee to process and encode the information into long-term memory